Doomnick/Performance-Analysis-The-Czech-Ice-Hockey-Federation-testing/README.md

+This script processes data from the Monark Wingate device, MetaLyzer 3B R3 spiroergometry device, and anthropometric measurements.
+It summarizes the results, compares them with previous measurements and reference values, generates plots for each measurement, and creates a final radar chart depicting the athlete's performance profile.
+The script then exports a PDF file for each athlete and produces an XLSX file with the results for the entire tested group.
+It was developed to streamline and clarify the results of mass testing for youth and adults within the Czech Ice Hockey Federation.

 Folder with Scripts (Wingate_Spiro_radarchart.r and export.rmd) must contain the following subfolders (names without diacritics, as written):

 antropometrie - contains .xls files with anthropometric data (either one bulk file or separate files for each subject).
 In case of jump evaluations, the file includes a column "SJ" with numeric values.